Ericsson/ove-tutorial/README.md

 # OVE Tutorial

 This tutorial will hopefully give you an basic idea what OVE is about.
 If you are looking for a more in-depth description of OVE, please head over to [OVE](https://github.com/Ericsson/ove).
-If you on the other hand are eager to take OVE for a spin right away, just go ahead with the instructions below, its simple!
+If you on the other hand are eager to take OVE for a spin right away, just go ahead with the instructions below, it's easy!

 ## Part I: Set up the OVE workspace

 Run the oneliner:

     curl -sSL https://raw.githubusercontent.com/Ericsson/ove/master/setup | bash -s my-ove-workspace https://github.com/Ericsson/ove-tutorial

-Please note that 'my-ove-workspace' will be the name of your OVE workspace.
+'my-ove-workspace' will be the name of your OVE workspace.
 You can use multiple workspaces to keep states of different tasks for the same or different projects.

 For the interested, the above oneliner runs the code in the snippet below.
 PLEASE NOTE: Do not manually run them, they are only there to shine light over the oneliner you have already executed.
-However, most people do not really have to care about what the setup script is doing.
-Lets skip below code snippet and move on!
+Most people do not really have to care about what the setup script is doing so let us skip below code snippet and move on!

     $ #Short description of what the oneliner setup script is actually doing
     $ #mkdir -vp ove